SenseNet/sncom-resources/_docs/action.md

 Some action links do not navigate the current page to an application defined for the specified [Content](/docs/content), but rather process data in the background and return or navigate to a custom page.
 An action link can run custom JavaScript code on the client side.
 A good example for this is the _Copy selected..._ action link that when initialized from a list in [Content Explorer](/docs/content-explorer) it pops up a Content Picker where the destination folder can be selected, and the actual copy operation only takes place after the destination has been selected.

-The type of rendered Action is controlled by the application it referes to.
+The type of rendered Action is controlled by the application it refers to.
 The [Application's](application) `ActionTypeName` property defines the type (.Net class) of action to be rendered.

 ### OData actions